-At Banff Centre for Arts and Creativity, I co-produce video content with my colleague Dylan Toombs.
-We create pieces about artistic practice across disciplines including visual art, music, theatre, opera and literary arts.
-Below are a few examples from each of the series we developed.
+At Banff Centre for Arts and Creativity, I produce video content for three separate content streams I co-developed.
+I create pieces about artistic practice across disciplines including visual art, music, theatre, opera and literary arts.
+Below are a few examples from each of the series.

 Banff Centre Presents

 Showcasing performances, commissions and works developed and presented at Banff Centre

 Thea Rossen is a percussionist and composer from Australia.
 She was at Banff Centre in 2017 for the Concert in the 21st Century residency, which explores new ways to present live music.
 While here, she workshopped the performance, "Music for our Changing Climate."
 One portion of the hour-long performance is called Sounds of the Reef, which sonifies data about the rising ocean temperatures surrounding the Great Barrier Reef, and the resultant damage done.
 Rossen and Yapp use unusual materials such as dripping ice cores, and bleached coral to create sounds authentic to the project's theme.
 Rossen hopes to start a conversation about science using music and art.

 Arcade Fire's Richard Reed Parry was at Banff Centre for Arts and Creativity as faculty for the thematic residency, The Art of Stillness in 2016.
 While here, he workshopped pieces from his project Music for Heart and Breath, where musicians wear stethoscopes and play to the rhythm of their own heartbeats.
 We spoke with him about the process of creating the fragile, intimate music, and what it means to relinquish control as a musician.